Read This First

 Prompt 2: Outline the processes of inductive and deductive inference that allow us to confidently make claims about questions we cannot directly access with our human senses.

-The section turns on Application to Indirect Questions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Application to Indirect Questions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Application to Indirect Questions, Some suggest that a knowledge claim cannot be scientific if it does, and Spectrum of Scientific Observation.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Application to Indirect Questions, Some suggest that a knowledge claim cannot be scientific if it does, and Spectrum of Scientific Observation in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This middle step prepares observation.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.